2023 Most Popular Drafting & Design Engineering Associate Degree Schools in the Plains States Region

 The average amount in student loans that design engineering tech majors at M State take out while working on their Associate Degree is $18,764.

-State Technical College of Missouri did quite well in this year’s ranking of the most popular places for drafting and design engineering technology students to get a associate degree.
-It came in at #7 on the list.
-Located in the rural area of Linn, STC is a public college with a small student population.
+State Technical College of Missouri ranked #7 on this year’s Most Popular Drafting & Design Engineering Associate Degree Schools in the Plains States Region list.
+Located in the rural area of Linn, STC is a public school with a small student population.

 About 25% of the students majoring in design engineering tech at the school are women while 75% are male.